CBeck96/AOO_2023/README.md

 # AOO2023
-Code used in for the results to the paper: "A comprehensie analysis of age of onset and cumulative incidence of mental disorders: a Danish register study".
+Code used in the results to the paper: "A comprehensie analysis of age of onset and cumulative incidence of mental disorders: a Danish register study".

 Abstract: